Amazon's Grand Search For 2nd Headquarters Ends With Split: NYC And D.C. Suburb

 Prime subscribers globally: more than 100 million

-NPR has previously reported, Amazon is expected to explain its decision to split HQ2 by citing the challenges of finding a single place that could deliver or attract the 50,000 highly skilled technical workers on Amazon's short timeline of 10 to 15 years.
+NPR has previously reported that Amazon is expected to explain its decision to split HQ2 by citing the challenges of finding a single place that could deliver or attract the 50,000 highly skilled technical workers on Amazon's short timeline of 10 to 15 years.

 Both New York and the D.C. area already have clusters of tech jobs, including offices of the biggest tech companies.
 CEO Jeff Bezos had famously started Amazon in Seattle partly because of the available recruiting pool from Seattle-based Microsoft.